BennyOe/arch_install/readme.md

     uncomment the line %wheel ALL=(ALL) ALL
     comment the line %wheel ALL=(ALL) NOPASSWD: ALL

+#### Intellij and java applications
+to get java swing or java fx applications working add this line to your /etc/profile

+     export _JAVA_AWT_WM_NONREPARENTING=1

 ## Surface

 On Surface devices run this command to install the Surface kernel